ElshadayD/Facial-Emotion-Recognition/README.md

--Run test.py to start the application
--click on the click provided
+-Run test.py to start the application and click on the click provided